 If you are interested in learning more about topics similar to Sarajevo Haggadah, feel free to read our The pilgrimage of Sarajevo blog, it may be interesting as well.

-In late 15th century the Jews of Spain were expelled by the queen Isabelle and the original Haggadah was carried along.
-The exact whereabouts of the book in the later years are not known but it is confirmed that for a certain time it was in Italy where it received the stamp of approval by the Inquisition, meaning that it wasn’t damaging to the catholic faith.
-Some years later when the Sephardi Jews reached Sarajevo the book was came along with them and in the 19th century the Kohen family sold the book to the Bosnian National museum.
+In the late 15th century, the Jews of Spain were expelled by queen Isabelle and the original Haggadah was carried along.
+The exact whereabouts of the book in the later years are not known.
+But it is confirmed that for a certain time it was in Italy.
+Where it received the stamp of approval by the Inquisition, meaning that it wasn’t damaging to the catholic faith.
+Some years later when the Sephardi Jews reached Sarajevo the book came along with them.
+In the 19th century, the Kohen family sold the book to the Bosnian National Museum.

-Today Sarajevo Haggadah is being held in a special room with strictly defined temperature and humidity in the National Museum in Sarajevo.
-You can find out more about the Sarajevo Haggadah and Jewish culture of Sarajevo if you join us for the Sarajevo Jewish Tour.
+Sarajevo Haggadah today is being held in a special room.
+With strictly defined temperature and humidity in the National Museum in Sarajevo.
+You can find out more about the Sarajevo Haggadah and the Jewish culture of Sarajevo if you join us for the Sarajevo Jewish Tour.

 With our Sarajevo Haggadah story, hopefully, you have learned the new amazing story about Sarajevo and its cultural legacy.
 From our perspective, this is the most unique city in the world, and stories and tales you will read and hear in Sarajevo are unrepeatable and we’re sure you’ll not hear them anywhere else in the World.